-The Women’s Advocacy Program served approximately a thousand women during the year through a number of services that are described below.
+The Women’s Advocacy Program served approximately a 1215 women during the year through a number of services that are described below.
 Through innovative programming, we continue educating women on issues related to domestic violence as well as women’s and children rights.

 Arpilleras Workshop Photos